OfficeDev/office-js-docs-pr/docs/develop/dialog-api-in-office-add-ins.md

 > In some situations, the `messageChild` API, which is a part of the [DialogApi 1.2 requirement set](../reference/requirement-sets/dialog-api-requirement-sets.md), may not be supported.
 Some alternative ways for parent-to-dialog-box messaging are described in [Alternative ways of passing messages to a dialog box from its host page](parent-to-dialog.md).

 > [!IMPORTANT]
-> The [DialogApi 1.2 requirement set](../reference/requirement-sets/dialog-api-requirement-sets.md) can't be specified in the `<Requirements>` section of an add-in manifest.
-You will have to check for support for DialogApi 1.2 at runtime using the [isSetSupported](specify-office-hosts-and-api-requirements.md#use-runtime-checks-in-your-javascript-code) method.
+> The [DialogApi 1.2 requirement set](../reference/requirement-sets/dialog-api-requirement-sets.md) can't be specified in the **Requirements** section of an add-in manifest.
+You will have to check for support for DialogApi 1.2 at runtime using the `isSetSupported` method as described in [Runtime checks for method and requirement set support](../develop/specify-office-hosts-and-api-requirements.md#runtime-checks-for-method-and-requirement-set-support).
 Support for manifest requirements is under development.

 ### Cross-domain messaging to the dialog runtime